touhid55/GaussianPlume/README.md

 The following assumptions were used to make the simulation.

 1.Steady-state conditions, which imply that the rate of emission from the point source is constant. </br>
-2.Homogeneous flow, which implies that the wind speed is constant both in time and with height (wind direction shear is not considered).
+2.Homogeneous flow, which implies that the wind speed is constant both in time and with height (wind direction shear is not considered).</br>
-3.Mass is conserved through reflection at surfaces.
+3.Mass is conserved through reflection at surfaces.</br>
-4.The model should be applied for average wind speeds of more than 1 m/s (> 1 m/s).
+4.The model should be applied for average wind speeds of more than 1 m/s (> 1 m/s).</br>
-5.The terrain underlying the plume is flat.
+5.The terrain underlying the plume is flat.</br>